Unlocking Exploration in RLVR: Uncertainty-aware Advantage Shaping for Deeper Reasoning: Method

 \paragraph{Final Advantage Shaping Formula.} By combining these two stages, UCAS creates a composite advantage signal that is both globally informed and locally sensitive.
 The final shaped advantage for each token is:

 where $\beta > 0$ is a hyperparameter controlling the penalty strength.
-This composite structure steers the model toward novel correct solutions (via $\hat{A}^{\text{mod}}_i$) while ensuring it traverses reasoning paths with a healthy degree of caution (via the penalty term), thereby mitigating entropy collapse and fostering more robust problem-solving abilities.
+When $\hat{A}^{\text{mod}}_i \geq 0$, the clamp prevents correct trajectories from receiving negative token-level advantages.
+When $\hat{A}^{\text{mod}}_i < 0$, the penalty further suppresses high-certainty errors, assigning stronger negative updates to confidently wrong transitions.
+This asymmetric structure steers the model toward novel correct solutions while discouraging localized overconfidence, thereby mitigating entropy collapse and fostering more robust problem-solving abilities.
 This final advantage term then replaces the original advantage in the RL objective:

 The complete implementation process of UCAS is shown in Algorithm \ref{alg:ucas_function}.